duaa9094/reading-notes/README.md

 To achieve my goals and keep on hardworking , every day I remind myself as:
 1. Know your goals ,plan for it.
-2. No pain ,No gain:muscle:
+2. No pain ,No gain :muscle:
 3. When we are growing we are more productive.

 ### About Me: